-The input of nutrients along fronts, for example in the Southern Ocean due to meanders of the Polar Front [Naveiro Garabato et al., 2000], or in the equatorial Pacific by upwelling at the trailing edge of TIWs [Friedrichs and Hoffman, 2001] may also contribute to the increase in diatom biomass.
-However, conventional blooms, such as those characterized in the equatorial Pacific, equatorial Atlantic and Southern Ocean by Pseudo-nitschia and other lightly silicified species are rarely found in the sediment due to dissolution effects [Lange et al., 1994; Abrantes and Moita, 1999; Lange unpubl. data].
-Significantly, a recent synthesis of iron enrichment experiments emphasizes the importance of the giant diatoms and, intriguingly, in one experiment (SERIES), Thalassiothrix was reported as a bloom species by De Baar et al. [2005] attaining concentrations of 12,100 cells per litre.
+[32] The input of nutrients along fronts, for example in the Southern Ocean due to meanders of the Polar Front [Naveiro Garabato et al., 2001], or in the equatorial Pacific by upwelling at the trailing edge of TIWs [Friedrichs and Hoffmann, 2001] may also contribute to the increase in diatom biomass.
+However, conventional blooms, such as those characterized in the equatorial Pacific, equatorial Atlantic and Southern Ocean by Pseudo-nitschia and other lightly silicified species are rarely found in the sediment due to dissolution effects [Lange et al., 1994; Abrantes and Moita, 1999; C. B. Lange unpublished data, 2006].
+Significantly, a recent synthesis of iron enrichment experiments emphasizes the importance of the giant diatoms and, intriguingly, in one experiment (SERIES), Thalassiothrix was reported as a bloom species by de Baar et al. [2005] attaining concentrations of 12.100 cells per liter.
 What is certain is that our present state of understanding of the ecology of these giant diatoms is woefully inadequate and as we summarize below, it will take some effort to remedy this.